 The month of November is recognized as National American Indian Heritage Month and is also referred to as Native American Heritage month.
 This holiday serves as a time to celebrate and honor the culture, heritage, history, and contributions of the original inhabitants of the United States. (source: CEO Action for Diversity & Inclusion)

-To celebrate Native American Heritage Month, we asked our employees to share their stories around food, family, and traditions.
+We asked our employees to share their stories around food, family, and traditions.

-Perishable Manager, 22 years of incredible service
+IT Support Supervisor, 5 years of incredible service

-Ojibwe Tribe
+Cherokee Tribe

 Staff Pharmacist, 15 years of incredible service